Judge says railroad talks should be included in lawsuits

 The railroads had also argued that an obscure law that allows railroads to discuss rates on shipments that cross multiple railroads should have protected their conversations about rates, but the judge rejected that argument on Friday.

-Union Pacific and Norfolk Southern did not immediately respond to questions about the lawsuits on Monday.
-BNSF officials declined to comment.

-CSX spokeswoman Cindy Schild said the railroad believes the price-fixing allegations are unfounded, and it will continue to defend its surcharges because they were developed legally.
+CSX spokeswoman Cindy Schild said the railroad based in Jacksonville, Florida, believes the price-fixing allegations are unfounded, and it will continue to defend its surcharges because they were developed legally.

+Union Pacific, which is based in Omaha, Nebraska, plans to continue “vigorously defending itself against the allegations in these lawsuits,” spokeswoman Elizabeth Graham said.

+Norfolk Southern, based in Norfolk, Virginia, and BNSF, which is headquartered in Forth Worth, Texas, both declined to comment on the lawsuits.

 In 1980, Congress largely deregulated railroads.
 That led to a number of consolidations in the industry resulting in the four major railroad shippers that exist today: Norfolk Southern and CSX in the Eastern United States and BNSF and Union Pacific serving much of the West.